 “Every shop girl knows that the coming Christmas season will mean to her an immense amount of extra work, of nervous strain and exhaustion.”
 The Survey (American Newspaper) November 1916.

-Stress in the retail world at this time of year is nothing new.
+Stress in the retail display world at this time of year is nothing new.
 However, with some strategies in place to cope, you can experience a very rewarding and lucrative time of the year.

 As a retail manager you know what to expect over Christmas and New Year – Increased amounts of customers, staff wanting time off, deliveries taking longer than usual and more than a little madness!
 It happens every year, so planning is key.
 Try to stagger staff breaks during the day, and have extra staff on call for unexpected events.
 Order goods earlier than absolutely necessary to allow for delay and stay flexible.